| ||Format||Pages||Price|| |

 |Standard + Redline PDF Bundle||12||$51.60|| ADD TO CART|

 Significance and Use

-1.1 This guide defines standard terminology used for the classification of the various chemical forms of cyanide.
+1.1 This guide defines guidance based on a consensus of viewpoints for interpretation of test results to identify various chemical forms of cyanide.
 It is intended to provide a general understanding of the chemical nature of distinct cyanide species as related to chemical analysis and environmental fate and transport.

 ICS Number Code 01.040.79 (Wood technology (Vocabularies)); 71.080.99 (Other organic chemicals)

 ASTM D6696-14, Standard Guide for Understanding Cyanide Species, ASTM International, West Conshohocken, PA, 2014, www.astm.orgBack to Top